|

 SWCPC 424 E1-E2

-by the United States War Department as a protection against Indians.
-Named in honor of
+century.
+Established March 14, 1852 by the U.S. War Department as a protection

-1883.
-The remnants of the fort lie west of Menard in central Texas.
-Many of the images
+of the fort lie west of Menard in central Texas.
+Many of the images were copied

 Fort Phantom Hill, Texas